tdoan5/ML5800/README.md

 The 2<sup>nd</sup> and 3<sup>rd</sup> connection methods are more simple, but you may experience severe delay or lag.
 The connection performances are not as 'smooth' as the 1<sup>st</sup> method's.

-When you can open `Jupyter Notebook` succesfully, you can try to create a new Python3 notebook and run `import tensorflow`.
+When you can succesfully remote access to `Jupyter Notebook` app running on Erdos, you can try to create a new Python3 notebook and test if `tensorflow` works by running command `import tensorflow`.
 ______
 ### I) Connection Using Secure Shell